Add These 2 Superfoods to Your Diet

 - Satisfy hunger

 Salmon is a rich source of omega-3 fatty acids, vitamin B12, potassium, and other nutrients.
-Research shows that eating salmon may help:
+Research shows that there are many benefits of eating salmon.
+It may help:

 - Lower cholesterol and triglycerides